yasinaydin14/Pokemon-Bot/README.md

             tokenizer=get_tokenizer("DefaultObservationSpace-v1"),
         )
 ```
-If we put this directly in `evaluate.py`, or use `evaluate.eval_pretrained()` somewhere else, we can evaluate it like any of the huggingface models (see [here](#pretrained-models)).
+If we put this directly in `evaluate.py` (or import it there) we can evaluate it like any of the huggingface models (see [here](#pretrained-models)).
 A standalone submission to the PokéAgent Challenge ladder (for example) would look something like:

 ```python
 from metamon.rl import eval_pretrained, LocalPretrainedModel